David Hallam

-David Hallam, is a British Labour Party politician and writer.
+David John Alfred Hallam, is a British Labour Party politician and writer.
 He is the former Member of the European Parliament (MEP) for the Herefordshire and Shropshire constituency in England, in the 1994–1999 European Parliament.

 He is a Methodist Local Preacher.
 He is a trustee of his local church, a Life Member of the National Union of Journalists, a Patron of the Birmingham Museum and Art Gallery, an Honorary Vice President of the Severn Valley Railway Holdings plc, and a Fellow of the Royal Society of Arts.

 He represents the West Midlands on the National Members' Council of the Co-op Group, the UK's largest ethical retailer.
 He contributes a weekly television and radio review column to the Methodist Recorder.
 He has used his reviews as the basis of a book "The Year The Queen Died: a media diary of 2022".